humanmade/altis-local-server/docs/troubleshooting.md

 ## Windows 10 Home Edition

 Docker Desktop for Windows uses Windows-native Hyper-V virtualization and networking, which is not available in the Windows 10 Home edition.
-If you are using Windows 10 Home Edition you will need to use the [Local Chassis](docs://local-chassis) environment.
+If you are using Windows 10 Home Edition you will need to use [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) (Windows Subsystem for Linux, version 2).

 ## File sharing is too slow